TakeprofitTechnology/ReleaseNotes/WebConfigurator.md

 ## Version 2025.7.17.440 (17 July, 2025)
 ### Changes
 * EasyMAM MT5: Fixed message for SetDetachFee without specified period;
-* EasyMAM MT5: Fixed SL request sending 0 instead of null while field is empty;
+* EasyMAM MT5: Fixed SL request sending 0 instead of null while field is empty.
+Now to reset sl settings in a comment, you need to send null to a user's status [sl:null], not [sl:0].
+Now 0 is a valid value;
 ## Version 2025.7.7.886 (7 July, 2025)
 ### Changes
 * Commission Manager MT5: added Accumulate commissions parameter;